KayChadow/Notes/web/xss.md

 1. Try to find connections between entry points (input parameters, URL file path, http headers, etc) and exit points (all http responses that are returned to a user in any situation)
 2. Do this by submitting specific values into all entry points, and monitoring if any response contains any of those values
-3. Determine the context, inbetween tags, in javascript string, etc
+3. Determine the context, inbetween tags, in javascript string, etc. Take a look at the [Proof of Concepts](#proof-of-concepts) on how to escape certain contexts
 4. Test different payloads, [cheatsheet](https://portswigger.net/web-security/cross-site-scripting/cheat-sheet)
 5. Test the attack in browser